 3. Long-Term Security

-Short sellers who dabble in bonds avoid I-bonds in favor of vehicles with laxer purchasing limits; the mandatory 12-month holding period keeps short-term investors out of the space.
+Short sellers who dabble in bonds avoid I-bonds in favor of vehicles with laxer purchasing limits, and the mandatory 12-month holding period keeps short-term investors out of the space.
 As an I-bond buyer, you won’t have to worry about risk-seeking players ruining your carefully laid investment plans.

 4. Flexibility and Liquidity